User Manual – Durst

 3. Switch to the Color Settings area, set the text as white text with the CMYK values 0/0/0/0.

-4. Finally determine in the Text Settings area, where the text should be positioned on the path.
-In the illustration below, the text has been left-aligned [36] and indented with a 2 mm offset [37] from the left starting point.
-Since the text is already created inside the arc, you do not need to activate the Place Text Inside [38] option.
-As well in some other cases, this option might bring about the desired text positioning.
+4. Finally determine in the Text Settings area [37], where the text should be positioned on the path.
+In the illustration below, the text has been centered no offset was determined.
+If the text should be created inside the arc activate the Place Text Inside [38] option.

-Figure 8: The Print Item with the from left aligned white Serial Number on the created text path
+Figure 8: The Print Item with the centered Serial Number on the created text path

 3.3.
-Create a Serial Number with an Outline
+Create a Serial Number with a Stroke

 In order to create a serial number consisting of an outlined, dashed text, proceed as follows.

-2. In order to create the stroke for the serial number, you need to experiment with the following options:
+2. In order to create the stroke for the serial number, experiment with the following options:

-• Line Width [40] - Depending on the font size, you need to adjust the line width.
-Note that half of the line width grows outwards and the other half grows inwards, so if the line width is too strong, this can cause very unfavorable visual effects.
+• Line Width [40] - depending on the font size, adjust the line width.
+Note that half of the line width grows outwards and the other half grows inwards.
+When the line width is too strong, this can cause very unfavorable visual effects.

-• Stroke/Gap [42] - Determine the length of the white drawing outline and the length of the non-drawing outline.
+• Stroke/Gap [42] - determine the length of the white drawing outline and the length of the non-drawing outline.
 By entering the same value for stroke and for the gap, a regular dashed line will be created.
-If you want to make the pattern more variable, you must add another definition for stroke and gap by clicking on the + symbol [41].
+If you want to make the pattern more variable, add another definition for stroke and gap by clicking on the "+" symbol [41].

-• Stroke Color Settings [43] - In order to draw a white outline, the stroke color must be defined in this settings area by entering a color definition - in this example the CMYK values are set to 0/0/0/0.
+• Stroke Color Settings [43] - in order to draw a white stroke, define the stroke color in this settings area by entering a color definition - in this example the CMYK values are set to 0/0/0/0.

 Figure 9: The Print Item of a white dashed outlined Serial Number on a Text Path